 - They usually offer a more advanced level of personalization than the marketplaces and, as a general rule, you can easily add or remove the modules that the supplier puts at your disposal (such as logistics options, means of payment or calculation of taxes).

-- Normally the design of your store has to be done using preconfigured templates, in which you can modify some areas such as the header or footer.
+- Normally the design of your store has to be done using preconfigured templates.
+In these templates, you can modify some areas such as the header or footer.
 However, some suppliers allow the layout of your e-commerce store to be customized to a greater extent, usually in exchange for an additional outlay.

-- As a general rule, you will not be able to make advanced ad hoc adaptations, such as the integration of our ERP with the store or the implementation of a customized return management system.
+- As a general rule, you will not be able to make advanced ad hoc adaptations.
+For example, the integration of our ERP with the store or the implementation of a customized return management system.

 - In the same way as in the marketplaces, also, in this case, you will depend on the conditions imposed by the service provider.